gvdb/crowns/README.md

     + __Raid:__ The player attacks an opponent's Realm.
 If the player can pass all Rallied Troops defending a Throne or Stronghold they may access cards from the raided target.
 A player's House and Tombs can not be raided.
 The Deck cannot be raided

 ### Discard Phase
-* Once all three actions are spent, or the player passes on their actions, if they have more than 5 cards in their Stronghold they must discard down to 5 cards
+* After the action phase if the player has more than 5 cards in their Stronghold they must discard down to 5 cards
 * If the player has 5 or less cards in their Stronghold they are not allowed to discard any cards and this phase is skipped
 * Besides Kings and Queens, cards are discarded to the Tombs area
 * The player may remove Kings or Queens from their Stronghold during this phase, but they can't discard them to the Tombs.
 Instead they add them back to the Deck